 We can help you prepare to respond quickly, comprehensively, and effectively with our Information Security Compliance Programme.
 It’s a four week online course with related tools to help your organisation comply with information security law.
 If you join it, you’ll be able to:

 - review the course notes and videos of each webinar in a special members area of our website

 - and download information security tools including our list of action items, information security policy, and incident response policy

 The first three weeks of the course aim to prevent you from ever having a data breach.
 But, if you do – the last module ties it all together and gets you ready to respond with speed, in a comprehensive way and effectively.
-We’re offering an introductory price of only R9 927 incl.
-VAT if you sign up and pay before 30 November 2017.

-Don’t get caught unawares – enquire now.

-Current | We can help you prepare to respond quickly, comprehensively, and effectively with our Information Security Compliance Programme.
-It’s a four week online course with related tools to help your organisation comply with information security law.
-If you join it, you’ll be able to:

-- review the course notes and videos of each webinar in a special members area of our website

-- and download information security tools including our list of action items, information security policy, and incident response policy

-The first three weeks of the course aim to prevent you from ever having a data breach.
-But, if you do – the last module ties it all together and gets you ready to respond with speed, in a comprehensive way and effectively.
-We’re offering an introductory price of only R9 927 incl.
-VAT if you sign up and pay before 30 November 2017.
+We’re offering the programme to you for R15,927.00 incl.
+VAT for up to three people from the same organisation.

 Don’t get caught unawares – enquire now.